 Need to top off your Southwest Rapid Rewards account to hit a certain number of points to book a flight?
-You can buy Southwest points in increments of 1,000 points, starting at a minimum of 2,000 points.
+Do you need to meet a credit card spend amount to get your Companion Pass this year?
+Do you want to fly someplace warm?

-To Buy or Not to Buy Southwest Points?
+To Buy — or Not to Buy — Southwest Points?
+That Is the Question.

 In general, I don’t recommend that you buy Southwest points unless it’s the only way to quickly get you to a total number of points needed to book a flight almost free.
 Spending $100 to get you to the total number of points required is better than paying for the entire ticket!